joeykang/AES256Base64/README.md

 AES256Base64
 ============

-Goal: Encrypt with AES256 and then Encode with Base64
+Goal: Encrypt text string with AES256 and then Encode with Base64

 Procedure:
 - Add NSData+AES256 category